How to Clean an Air Fryer

 What to wash occasionally

 Since there’s very little oil involved in air frying, there’s also little greasy residue, which means you don’t need to clean the outside of the air fryer as frequently.
 Use a damp cloth to wipe down the exterior every couple of uses.
 Make sure you unplug it first!

 If you notice a foul odor coming from your air fryer, chances are there are food particles trapped somewhere in or on it.
 Mix together baking soda and water to form a paste.
 Then use a scrub brush or an old toothbrush to thoroughly scrub the interior of the air fryer.

 Never use metal utensils to remove crumbs or caked-on food from the fryer.
 It can damage the non-stick coating and prevent your fryer from working properly.

 Knowing how to clean an air fryer isn’t hard, but it is important to care for and extend the life of your appliance.
-Now that you know how it’s done, find out how to fix these other mistakes everyone makes with their air fryer.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.